cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The size of the loop is now 10 instructions instead of 4, but it takes just these 10 instructions to execute, instead of the 31 in the previous case, executing three times as fast!

 The price for this speedup is the increased number of instructions themselves.
 Since there's a hard limit of 1000 instructions in a Mindustry Logic program, loops with a large number of iterations cannot be unrolled.
-See [speed optimization](#optimization-for-speed) for an explanation of how Mindcode decides whether to unroll a loop.
+See [optimization goal](#optimization-goal) for an explanation of how Mindcode decides whether to unroll a loop.

 Apart from removing the superfluous instructions, loop unrolling also replaces variables with constant values.
 This can make further optimization opportunities arise, especially for a Data Flow Optimizer and possibly for others.
 A not particularly practical, but nonetheless striking example is this program that computes the sum of numbers from 0 to 100: